GfK

-GfK (originally GfK-Nürnberg Gesellschaft für Konsumforschung e.V.) is European multinational corporation that provides of data and intelligence to the consumer goods industry.
-It is headquartered in Nuremberg, Germany.
+GfK (originally GfK-Nürnberg Gesellschaft für Konsumforschung e.V.) is the largest German market research company.
+It provides data and intelligence to the consumer goods industry and is headquartered in Nuremberg, Germany.
+The company is a subsidiary of NIQ.

 History

 GfK was founded as GfK-Nürnberg Gesellschaft für Konsumforschung e.
 V. in 1934 by university lecturers from Nuremberg, among them the future German Minister of Economic Affairs and Federal Chancellor Ludwig Erhard.
 The concept was developed by co-founder Wilhelm Vershofen.

 Initially, the association conducted 71 different studies, including: